-The October 2019 issue of NC Preserves is now available.
+The January edition of NC Preserves is now available online.
 In this issue:

 –Looking for a new NCPC Executive Director

 NCPC Institutional Members: Don’t forget, the NCPC Preservation Grant application deadline is March 15, 2022.

 “Preservation Basics for Object Collections”

 Adrienne Berney, State Archives of North Carolina

 This short course will introduce six threats to collections preservation and discuss strategies to mitigate damage.
 Presentations will help participants understand steps that collections stewards can accomplish themselves, as well as when treatment by a trained conservator may be necessary.
 Breakout sessions will examine specific artifact challenges found within collections statewide and brainstorm budget-friendly solutions.
 See our Workshops web page for more information.